 — by an adequately qualified interpreter.

-Care should also be taken that delegates who have neither English nor French as mother tongue can follow the meeting to a sufficient extent.
+Care should also be taken that delegates who are not fluent in English or French can follow the meeting to a sufficient extent.

 It is impractical to specify rules concerning the necessity of interpreting the debates at technical meetings.
 It is essential, of course that all delegates should be able to follow the discussions, but it may not be altogether essential to have a word-for-word interpretation of each statement made.